MattiaDif/closed-loop-neuroengineering/README.md

 <br />

 ![Fig. 1: Current model developed](Mattia/Images/model_summary.png)
-_**Figure 1:** This image summarizes the working spike detection models developed in both single- and multi- channel modes, highlighting the candidates for the next FPGA implementation._
+_**Figure 1:** Summary of the working spike detection models developed in both single- and multi- channel modes, highlighting the candidates for the next FPGA implementation._